 Spiders of Alaska: Facebook group helps folks identify spiders and overcome fears

 “All spiders are venomous, but the potency of the venom of Alaska spiders is almost nil,” said Burgess.
 “There’s no brown recluse in Alaska.
 We do get errant black widows.
 We do not have populations of them.
-They can come in a bag of grapes, or palettes shipped from the Lower 48, but the likelihood of a spider from down in the Lower 48 actually surviving in Alaska is very improbable.”
+They can come in a bag of grapes, or pallets shipped from the Lower-48, but the likelihood of a spider from down in the Lower-48 actually surviving in Alaska is very improbable.”

 Burgess says the benefits of having spiders around outweigh the negatives.
 For example, they eat mosquitoes and help keep the flying insect population down.
 He also says many people sometimes mistake certain wounds for spider bites.

 “A wound on your body does not mean it was a brown recluse.
 Staph A, MRSA, there’s bacterial infections galore.
 We have a plethora of species of biting flies in Alaska that do bite you that people believe it’s a spider that bit them but it was actually a fly.
 I say, ‘harmless as a spider,’ it’s not harmless as a fly.
 Flies are very dangerous.”

 So next time you spot one around your home, Burgess encourages you to learn more, instead of picking up the fly swatter.
 “The prolonged fear of Alaskan spiders is just kept on by misinformation and I’m just trying to break that,” Burgess said.
 “There is no spider in Alaska that you should be scared of.
 There’s nothing.
 Just because it’s big, doesn’t mean it’s harmful.
 They are gentle giants.”

 Copyright 2020 KTUU.
 All rights reserved.